trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

     It is easier on frontend side to use typed objects.
 Taqueria provides a plugin to generate Typescript classes from your Michelson code.

-    Install the plugin, then generate a representation of your smart contract objects that writes these files to your frontend app source code.
+    Install the plugin in the next step, then generate a representation of your smart contract objects that writes these files to your frontend app source code.

 2. Run the server